paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-058-export-control-reform.md

 #### References in Text
 Subchapter I, referred to in subsec. (b)(1), was in the original “part I”, meaning part I (§§ 1751–1768) of subtitle B of title XVII of div.
 A of Pub.
 L. 115–232, known as the Export Controls Act of 2018, which is classified principally to subchapter I of this chapter.
 For complete classification of part I to the Code, see section 1751 of Pub.
 L. 115–232, set out as a Short Title note under [section 4801 of this title](./chapter-058-export-control-reform.md#section-4801) and Tables.

-[Section 4811(2)(D) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4811/2/D&num=0&edition=prelim), referred to in subsec. (b)(1), was in the original “section 1752(1)(D)”, and was translated as meaning section 1752(2)(D) of Pub.
-L. 115–232, to reflect the probable intent of Congress.
+#### Amendments
+2021—Subsec. (b)(1).
+Pub.
+L. 116–283 made technical correction to reference to “[section 4811(2)(D) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4811/2/D&num=0&edition=prelim)”.

+#### Effective Date of 2021 Amendment
+Pub.
+L. 116–283, div.
+A, title X, § 1081(d), Jan.
+1, 2021, 134 Stat.
+3873, provided that the amendment made by section 1081(d)(10) is effective as of Aug.
+13, 2018, and as if included in Pub.
+L. 115–232.

 <a id="section-4851"></a>
 ## § 4851.
 Enforcement
-**(a) Criminal penalty** A person who willfully commits, willfully attempts to commit, or willfully conspires to commit, or aids or abets in the commission of, an unlawful act 11 So in original. [section 4842 of this title](./chapter-058-export-control-reform.md#section-4842)—
+**(a) Criminal penalty** A person who willfully commits, willfully attempts to commit, or willfully conspires to commit, or aids or abets in the commission of, an unlawful act under [section 4842 of this title](./chapter-058-export-control-reform.md#section-4842)—

 (1) shall, upon conviction, be fined not more than $1,000,000; or